ThomasHEaton/UIEX/README.md

 }
 ```

-With the below UXML these fields would be populated with references to them
+With the below UXML these `DemoElement` fields would be populated with references to the elements written in the UXML file

 ```xml
 <?xml version="1.0" encoding="utf-8"?>